'Nuch Tournament Records

 The ‘Nuch is a Fathers’ Day Tournament in memory of Tony Andenucio.
 Tony passed away in 1977.
 The tournament began in 1978 and has been held at Runyon Field continuously since 1981, attracting talented teams from around the country.

-2021: Xavier Melendez, Burkburnett (TX); Brad Helton, Pueblo Azteca; Derek Lukes, Cherry Creek; Ty Wytulka, Grand Junction; Will Togher, Greeley; Conner Dolittle, Diamond Club; Braden Douner-Boyd, Diamond Club; Parker Ward, Woodward; Julian Romero, Cheyenne; Luke Byler, Colorado Recruits; Edwardo Cardenas, Albuquerque; Brody Severin, Parker; Tristan Walker, Parker; Jace Whalen, 4-Corners; Jordan Vickers, 4-Corners; Brady Webb, Colorado Recruits.
-Tournament Awards— Most Valuable Player: Matthew Dinaez, 4-Corners; Most Promising Pitcher Award: Christian Foutch; Tom Milner Most Promising Player Award: Even Moll, Colorado Recruits; Golden Glove: Gage Mestas, 4-Corners; MVP Hitter: Rhett Stolles, 4-Corners; All-Tournament Coach: Mike McGaha, 4-Corners; Jim DiIorio Memorial Award: Mark Simms; Josh Faris Memorial Award: John Strait, Pueblo Azteca; Scott Elizondo Memorial Award: Jeremiah Sanchez, Pueblo Azteca; Mark Vunovich Memorial Award: Kyle Miller, Pueblo Azteca; Ike Crowell Most Improved Team Award: Alburquerque; Pete Giadone Memorial Award: Mike "Veech" Marcovecchio; Bill Wright Catchers Award: Tucker Moore, Colorado Recruits; Dr. Tony I. "Reskie" Oreskovich Award; Max McGaha, Colorado Recruits Title game: 4-Corners 3, Colorado Recruits 2
+2021: Xavier Melendez, Burkburnett (TX); Brad Helton, Pueblo Azteca; Derek Lukes, Cherry Creek; Ty Wytulka, Grand Junction; Will Togher, Greeley; Conner Dolittle, Diamond Club; Braden Douner-Boyd, Diamond Club; Parker Ward, Woodward; Julian Romero, Cheyenne; Luke Byler, Colorado Recruits; Edwardo Cardenas, Albuquerque; Brody Severin, Parker; Tristan Walker, Parker; Jace Whalen, 4-Corners; Jordan Vickers, 4-Corners; Brady Webb, Colorado Recruits; Most Valuable Player: Matthew Dinaez, 4-Corners; Most Promising Pitcher Award: Christian Foutch; Tom Milner Most Promising Player Award: Even Moll, Colorado Recruits; Golden Glove: Gage Mestas, 4-Corners; MVP Hitter: Rhett Stolles, 4-Corners; All-Tournament Coach: Mike McGaha, 4-Corners; Jim DiIorio Memorial Award: Mark Simms; Josh Faris Memorial Award: John Strait, Pueblo Azteca; Scott Elizondo Memorial Award: Jeremiah Sanchez, Pueblo Azteca; Mark Vunovich Memorial Award: Kyle Miller, Pueblo Azteca; Ike Crowell Most Improved Team Award: Alburquerque; Pete Giadone Memorial Award: Mike "Veech" Marcovecchio; Bill Wright Catchers Award: Tucker Moore, Colorado Recruits; Dr. Tony I. "Reskie" Oreskovich Award; Max McGaha, Colorado Recruits Title game: 4-Corners 3, Colorado Recruits 2.

-2019: Jaden Collins, Las Vegas; Ty Addington, Pueblo Azteca; Gage Mestas, 4-Corners; Wyatt Lawley, Farmington; Dalton Smith, Burkburnett; Cody Brooks, Cheyenne; Nolan Biaggi, Parker; Stevenson Reynolds, Grand Junction; Dalton Thatcher, 4-Corners; Rio Grainger, Albuquerque; Cameron Yuran, Cherry Creek; Parker Ward, Woodward; Coltin Belote, Burkburnett; Damon Earlton, Pueblo Azteca; Joe Medina, Greeley; Ty Goss, Woodward; Tournament Awards— Tourney MVP: Treston Shalenberger, 4-Corners; Most Promising Pitcher: Maximus Martinez, Burkburnett; Golden Glove: Kody Bigford, Burkburnett; MVP Hitter: Drew Price, 4-Corners; All-Tourney Coach: Shane Shallenberger, 4-Corners.
-Title game: 4-Corners 8, Burkburnett 5
+2019: Jaden Collins, Las Vegas; Ty Addington, Pueblo Azteca; Gage Mestas, 4-Corners; Wyatt Lawley, Farmington; Dalton Smith, Burkburnett; Cody Brooks, Cheyenne; Nolan Biaggi, Parker; Stevenson Reynolds, Grand Junction; Dalton Thatcher, 4-Corners; Rio Grainger, Albuquerque; Cameron Yuran, Cherry Creek; Parker Ward, Woodward; Coltin Belote, Burkburnett; Damon Earlton, Pueblo Azteca; Joe Medina, Greeley; Ty Goss, Woodward; Tourney MVP: Treston Shalenberger, 4-Corners; Most Promising Pitcher: Maximus Martinez, Burkburnett; Golden Glove: Kody Bigford, Burkburnett; MVP Hitter: Drew Price, 4-Corners; All-Tourney Coach: Shane Shallenberger, 4-Corners.
+Title game: 4-Corners 8, Burkburnett 5.

 2018: Ty Addington, Loaf ‘N Jug; Jared Hanks, Grand Junction; Grant Bessey, Farmington; RJ Prince, Cheyenne Post 6; Jayce Clem, Burkburnett; Tyler Ruetschle, 4-Corners; Keegan Vialpando, Greeley; Jayden Cordova, Loaf ‘N Jug; Brandon Bagon, Albuquerque; Finley Hastings, Cheyenne Post 6; Christopher Goldston, Woodward; Zach Hanenburg, Loaf ‘N Jug; Max Marshall, Parker; Robbie Gallegos, Las Vegas; Cody Schultz, Cherry Creek; Lucas Watson, Loaf ‘N Jug.
 Title game: Cheyenne Post #6 3, Loaf ‘N Jug 2.